 Separatist Geelani’s son gets second NIA summons in terror funding case

-New Delhi, Apr 16: The National Investigation has summoned for the second time, the son of S A S Geelani, in connection with the terror funding case.
+New Delhi, Apr 16: The National Investigation Agency (NIA) has summoned for the second time, the son of S A S Geelani, in connection with the terror funding case.
 The NIA has Dr. Naeem Geelani to be present at its office in New Delhi.

 This is the second time that the NIA is issuing summons to Naeem Geelani in almost a week.
 He has been directed to appear on April 22 at 10.30 am.
 This has a reference of Case no NIA crime no RC- 10/2017/NIA/DLI.
 In his first summon he was asked to appear on April 9, 2019, at NIA Delhi, the NIA said.